EdvinGaloyan/chat-project/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Run Project
-For run this application please use Node: 16.14.2
+For run this application please use Node: 16.14.2 version

+## Application Data
+First time, when you are running the application, application takes data from data service and stores in Local Storage, after it, application uses data form Local Storage.

+After 'Log In' process you can start 'Log out' process clicking on the 'User' picture on the left side.
+Afterwards, the 'Log out' button will be available

+##In Application Used
+For transfer data 2 child components used 'EventEmitter'

+For transfer data 2 components used service 'CommunicationService'

+For 'Login' page style used material styles